BJP not in favour of Prez rule, not sure if violence and murders in Bengal will lead to it : Dilip Ghosh | Politics

 "As a BJP worker I am proud that our party has faith in the Constitution.
 We don't believe in toppling an elected government.
 This has also been emphasised by our Home Minister Amit Shahji who has said we will defeat this government in the polls", he added.
 The governor is there to file any report about the situation to the Centre, he said.

-"I don't want Article 365 in West Bengal, we are not in favour of it on principle.
+"I don't want Article 356 rpt 356 in West Bengal, we are not in favour of it on principle.
 But the way things are heading, I cannot say whether such a situation will come up in future," Ghosh said.
-Lashing out againt the ruling TMC for throttling democratic norms against its opponents, the BJP leader said 40 false cases had been slapped against him alone.
+Lashing out againt the ruling TMC for "throttling democratic norms" of its opponents, the BJP leader said 40 false cases had been slapped against him alone.

 While Ghosh did not cite any figure about attacks on BJP activists in the state during the interview, he and other leaders of the party had repeatedly said over 120 of its activists had been killed in political violence by miscreants sheltered by the TMC till this date.
 "We are trying to dispel the fear among the common man," he said adding that central forces had ensured that people could by and large vote freely in the 2019 Lok Sabha polls.